Muscle memory meaning and how we use it to get good results?

 If only based on the above research results and think that we can freely exercise or rest as we like because muscles have memory anyway and can return to the “youth” state as before seems a bit hasty and subjective because there are several points in the above two tests that we need to pay attention to.

-See also Does Apple Cider Vinegar Help Lose Belly Fat?
+See also What Foods To Eat to Lose Belly Fat?

 So in the end, how should muscle memory be applied to training?